-IPv6 is Required for Mobility
+"IPv6 Is Required for Mobility"

 It is also claimed that only IPv6 supports mobility.
-If one is talking about a world of tens of billions of mobile devices, then the larger V6 address fields are entirely appropriate for such large scale deployments.
-But if the claim is more about the technology to support mobility rather than the number of mobile devices, then this claim also falls short.
+If one is talking about a world of tens of billions of mobile devices, then the larger IPv6 address fields are entirely appropriate for such large-scale deployments.
+IPv6 includes a developing concept of stateless auto configuration and Neighbour Discovery mechanisms.

+But if the claim is more about the technology to support mobility than the number of mobile devices, then this claim also falls short.
 The key issue with mobility is that mobility at a network layer requires the network to separate the functions of providing a unique identity for each connected device, and identifying the location within the network for each device.

 As a device "moves" within the network its identity remains constant while its location is changing.

-V4 overloaded the semantics of an address to include both identity and locality within an address, and V6 did not alter this architectural decision.
-In this respect IPv4 and IPv6 offer the same levels of support for mobility.
-Both protocols require an additional header field to support a decoupled network identity, commonly referred to as the "home address", and then concentrate on the manner of the way in which the home agent maintains a trustable and accurate copy of the mobile node or network's current location.
-This topic remains the subject of activity within the IETF in both V4 and V6.
+IPv4 overloaded the semantics of an address to include both identity and locality within an address, and IPv6 did not alter this architectural decision.
+In this respect, IPv4 and IPv6 offer the same levels of support for mobility.
+Both protocols require an additional header field to support a decoupled network identity, commonly referred to as the "home address," and then concentrate on the manner of the way in which the home agent maintains a trustable and accurate copy of the mobile node or current location of the network.
+This topic remains the subject of activity within the IETF in both IPv4 and IPv6.

-IPv6 is Better for Wireless Networks
+"IPv6 Is Better for Wireless Networks"

 Mobility is often associated with wireless, and again there has been the claim that somehow IPv6 is better suited for wireless environments than IPv4.
 Again this is well in the realm of myth.

-Wireless environments differ from wireline environments in a number of ways.
+Wireless environments differ from wireline environments in numerous ways.
 One of the more critical differences is that a wireless environment may experience bursts of significant levels of bit error corruption, which in turn will lead to periods of non-congestion-based packet loss within the network.
-A TCP transport session is prone to interpreting such packet loss as being the outcome of network-level congestion.
+A TCP transport session is prone to interpreting such packet loss as being the outcome of network level congestion.
 The TCP response is not only retransmission of the corrupted packets, but also an unnecessary reduction of the sending rate at the same time.
-Neither IPv4 nor IPv6 have explicit signaling mechanisms to detect corruption-based packet loss, and in this respect the protocols are similarly equipped, or ill-equipped as in this case, to optimize the carriage efficiency and performance of a wireless communications subnet.
+Neither IPv4 nor IPv6 have explicit signalling mechanisms to detect corruption-based packet loss, and in this respect the protocols are similarly equipped, or ill-equipped as in this case, to optimize the carriage efficiency and performance of a wireless communications subnet.